codingnninja/DevRel-How-to-sell-to-developers/README.md

 - Bravo!
 So secure.

-- Wow, this an opportunity to be rich.
+- Wow, this is an opportunity to be rich.

 Your product should make us feel that our problem is solved.
 If it doesn’t, you will struggle to sell it to us.